yukama18/sonic_char_store/README.md

  the character.
 UserCharList also overrides the getListName() method by returning the actual field listName, while AllCharList always returns the constant variable ALL_CHAR_AVAIL = "all characters available".

+#### Phase 4: Task 3
+Cohesion: My main GUI class was handling the displays for the graphical UI as well as managing the saving/loading of the character lists.
+Since that seems like it is taking an additional role, I refactored a new class called ListManager that focused on saving and loading the character lists.
+The original methods in CardLayout GUI still exist, but they now call the ListManager's methods (from the new ListManager field).

+Coupling: